ilugc/ilugc.in/content/post/2017/monthly-meet-august-12-2017.md

 author: "Srinivasan Rangarajan"
 ---

-The next monthly meet is scheduled on Saturday, March 12th 2016 at 1500 IST.
+The next monthly meet is scheduled on Saturday, August 12th 2017 at 1500 IST.

 Venue: Classroom No 1,
        Aerospace Engineering,